Human-Centered Healthcare Movement — Privacy Policy

 5. How We Protect Your Information

-We take appropriate technical and administrative measures — such as password protection, encrypted storage, and restricted access — to protect your information from unauthorized access, alteration, disclosure, or destruction.
+We take appropriate technical and administrative measures — such as encrypted storage, restricted access, and secure authentication — to protect personal information from unauthorized access, alteration, disclosure, or destruction.

-However, no method of internet transmission or electronic storage is completely secure, and we cannot guarantee absolute security.
+However, no method of internet transmission or electronic storage is completely secure, and absolute security cannot be guaranteed.

-In the unlikely event of a data-security incident, the Movement will respond promptly, take appropriate containment and mitigation steps, and notify affected individuals if required by law.
+In the unlikely event of a data-security incident, the Movement will respond promptly, take appropriate containment and mitigation steps, and notify affected individuals where required by law.

 6. Sharing Your Information

-All such partners are contractually obligated to protect your information and use it only for authorized purposes.
+We may share limited information with trusted service providers who assist with website operation, secure data storage, or communication services.
+All such providers are contractually obligated to protect personal information and use it only for authorized purposes.

 7. Retention and Secure Disposal

-We retain story content and related information only as long as necessary to fulfill the purposes described above or as required by law.
+We retain story content and related information only as long as necessary to fulfill the purposes described in this Policy or as required by law.

-When information is no longer needed, we destroy or anonymize it in a secure manner.
+When information is no longer needed, it is securely destroyed or anonymized.

-We review retained content annually to confirm that ongoing storage remains appropriate.
+Retained content is reviewed annually to confirm that ongoing storage remains appropriate.

 8. Sensitive Information and Well-Being Notice